Versailles, city of arts

 What could be more ingenious than using painted decor to add value to architecture?

 Several art colleges continue the tradition of trompe l'oeil to this day: the Ecole d'Art Mural and the Ecole Jean Sablé.
-So keep your eyes peeled as you walk around the town – this is not a complete list of all the trompe l'oeil artwork to be found!
+So keep your eyes peeled as you walk around the town!

 If you are fond of art, many galleries welcome you to share their latest discoveries: from classic art to contemporary art, 3D sculptures, come and have a look!